 1. Alcohol and Drug Information School (ADIS) – The assessment finds that the adolescent executed poor judgement rather than any symptoms of dependency.
 This program lasts a minimum of 8 hours.

 2. Outpatient Education – A program designed for adolescents who have had problems with their use of alcohol/drugs but who are not, at the time of assessment, diagnosed as chemically dependent.
-Classes meet weekly for two hours and participants are also exposed to 12 - step programs and monitored for drug use.
+Classes meet twice a week for two hours and participants are also exposed to 12 - step programs and monitored for drug use.
 The class lasts for up to twelve weeks.

 3. Intensive Outpatient (IOP) Treatment – Designed for adolescents who are diagnosed as chemically dependent.
 This program meets three times a week for two hour sessions.
 Counselor and adolescent create a recovery plan that focuses on the issues the adolescent must resolve to gain recovery while still going to school/work and being around others who use/drink.
 Adolescents are asked to complete key assignments that remind them of the power of the disease of addiction and the path to recovery.